Steven W. Hawkins: Career at NAACP

 During his six years at the NAACP Legal Defense Fund, represented African American men facing the death penalty throughout the Deep South.
 He investigated and brought litigation that saved the lives and led to the release of three black teens on death row wrongfully convicted in Tennessee.

 Career at Amnesty International USA

 In September 2013, he executive director of Amnesty International USA.
 Hawkins’ vision for AIUSA - to “Bring Human Rights Home” - relies heavily on the use of innovative digital platforms to connect human rights activists across the globe.

-Amnesty International is a Nobel Peace Prize-winning grassroots activist organization with more than 3 million members in more than 150 countries campaigning for human rights worldwide.
-The organization investigates and exposes abuses, educates and mobilizes the public, and works to protect people wherever justice, freedom, truth and dignity are denied.